motrieux-thomas/motrieux-thomas/README.md

 ## 👋 Hi, I’m MOTRIEUX Thomas
 As a digital enthusiast, I love giving life to the technical but also the visual aspect of a product.
-My mantra is to emphasize the user experience and writing a clean and well architectured and tested code.
+My mantra is to emphasize the user experience and writing a clean, well architectured and tested code.

 I consider programming to be a creative process.
 I enjoy using my creativity and skills to enhance the systems we operate in every day.